Uni-DataScience/LR2_Data_Processing/README.md

-# Sprint 10.
+# Practical Tasks 2.
 Data Preprocessing

 ## **Task 1: Removing Duplicates and Handling Missing Values**
 You are provided with a dataset that contains both duplicate rows and missing values.
 Your task is twofold: